spacecatpixel/lokidocs/docs/Lokinet/Guides/ExitNode.md

 Exit nodes allow users to make requests to the wider internet and return those requests through a mixnet.
 If used correctly, exit nodes allow users to browse the internet privately and without the users IP address being exposed to the server.

+## Client

+Lokinet clients can use exit nodes without the need to host a service node.

+### Configuration

+To use an exit node as a client, add the following option to the `[network]` section in `lokinet.ini`

+     exit-node=exitnodehexpublickeygoeshere
+     strict-connect=firsthophexpublickeygoeshere

+This sets to use an exit node by its public identity key and sets a strict first hop by its public identity key.
+We set a strict first hope so that we can easily set up the routing table.

+toynet exit public key list by region:

+Romania:

+* `b61df944b8547af56201c6c7528ed86289566dcf73358c5ef8e3b4e628671399`

+toynet first hop public key list with IP

+* `8df8ca1cc9d39d381f0efafdf58e2569457675a1e543189bea8279522aee6461` `167.114.185.46`

+* `3dcb5a34d015a7bbb4636be83991e00cbeff13fe7834e0d5452ffe9a5af5a5be` `162.243.164.223`

+### Set up routes

+In this example your first hop is at `162.243.164.223` and your network's default gateway is `192.168.0.1`

+#### Windows

+// TODO: document me

+#### OS X

+// TODO: document me

+#### Linux

+set the route that routes everything over lokinet do the following as root:

+    # ip route add 162.243.164.223 via 192.168.0.1
+    # ip route del default
+    # ip route add default dev lokitun0

+To unset the route everything over lokinet route do the following as root:

+    # ip route del default
+    # ip route add default via 192.168.0.1

 ## Prequesites

 // TODO: technical prequesites goes here